preserving the past to

-November (Thanksgiving WE): Peddler Show-Perfect Street of Shops. www.peddlershowcom (Thanksgiving WE)
+- Nov: Peddler Show-Perfect Street of Shops. www.peddlershowcom (Thanksgiving WE)

-- Every First Fri, FIRST FRIDAY ART WALK: Downtown Fredericksburg, 10a-8p. www.firstfriday-fbg.blogspot.com.
-Ten fine art gallery open for exhibits, casual art talks, demonstrations, entertainment, with wine from local wineries.
-Every First Friday, all year.
+- Every First Fri: First Friday Art Walk: Downtown Fredericksburg, 10a-8p. www.firstfriday-fbg.blogspot.com.
+12 fine art galleries open for exhibits, casual art talks, demonstrations, entertainment, with wine from local wineries.

 The colonists planted corn, built storehouses to protect their provisions and trade goods, and prepared for the arrival of more immigrant trains, which came throughout the summer.
 Within two years Fredericksburg had grown into a thriving town of almost 1,000, despite an epidemic that spread from Indianola and New Braunfels and killed between 100 and 150 residents in the summer and fall of 1846.
 The first two years also saw the opening of a wagon road between Fredericksburg and Austin; the signing of the Meusebach-Comanche Treaty, which effectively eliminated the threat of Indian attack; the opening of the first privately owned store, by J. L. Ransleben; the construction of the Vereins-Kirche, which served for fifty years as a church, school, fortress, and meeting hall; the formal organization of Gillespie County by the Texas legislature, which made Fredericksburg the county seat; the founding of Zodiac, a nearby settlement, by a group of Mormons under Lyman Wight; the construction of the Nimitz Hotel; and the establishment by the United States Army of Fort Martin Scott, which became an important market for the merchants and laborers of Fredericksburg, two miles east of town.
 After the signing of the Treaty of Guadalupe Hidalgo in 1849, Fredericksburg also benefited from its situation as the last town before El Paso on the Emigrant or Upper El Paso Road.